It's as easy as 1, 2, 3 ...

 A thorough understanding of moving averages is necessary in order to grasp the many technical indicators designed to give clear buy and sell signals.
 Here an outline of the moving average is given and how these can be used to identify buy and sell signals.

 A great indicator to have under your belt, Bollinger Bands will improve your success in share trading.
-Modules 23 gives a detailed description of the Bollinger Bands indicator and how an investor is able to use this to identify buy and sell signals.
+Module 25 gives a detailed description of the Bollinger Bands indicator and how an investor is able to use this to identify buy and sell signals.

 A comprehensive introduction to Exchange Traded Funds (ETFs), outlining their benefits, cons, a comparison to unit trusts and exchange traded notes, as well as using the Comparative RSI.

 The PDSnet Online Investment Course is perfect for the beginner.
-To do the course, you don’t need to have any prior knowledge of investment or the JSE.
-This course is also suitable for those investors who are looking for a refresher in basic technical analysis and share selection strategies.
+To do the course, you don’t need to have any prior knowledge of investment or buying and selling shares on the JSE.
+This course is also suitable for those investors who are looking for a refresher in basic technical analysis, share selection strategies and techniques to protect your capital while letting your profits run.

 Because the PDSnet Online Investment Course is online, you can do the course at your own pace and from the comfort of your home.
-You can access the course on any browser and the content is updated automatically.
+You can access the course on any device and browser, and the content is updated automatically when new modules are available.

 Simply contact our sales department and request that someone send you the course in PDF format.
 You may print it out and work from this.
 Please bear in mind that the course is linked to a comprehensive stock market glossary which is constantly updated with new terms.
 This is most easily accessed when doing the course online.